dizainioras/wcc/README.md

 # wcc
-Web page classification
+Web page classification software

-Folder win contains ML model training software in the form of Visual Studio project.
+Folder win contains Visual Studio project with ML model training software.

-Folder wrt contains OpenWRT package description and source code intended to be used for classification on the hardware router.
+Folder wrt contains OpenWRT package description and source code intended to be used for web page classification on the hardware router.